rails/weblog/_posts/2014-09-26-Rails-4-2-0-beta2-has-been-released.markdown

 If you are already using Web Console in development we recommend you to upgrade to this new version of the gem.

+## Active Job vulnerability

+In this release we also fixed an Active Job bug that allowed String arguments to be deserialized as if they were Global IDs, an object injection security vulnerability.

 ## Acknowledgement

 The Rails team would like to thank the 66 people who contributed patches to make